Lawtro37/obfiscate/README.md

 ### normalised code "~"

 ### createVariable(value)
 This function is used to create a new variable and add it to the variables array.
-The `value` parameter represents the initial `value` of the variable.
+The `value` parameter represents the initial value of the variable.
 The function pushes the `value` to the variables array, effectively creating a new variable.

 ### changeVariable(index, value)
-This function is used to change the `value` of an existing variable in the variables array.
-The `index` parameter represents the `index` of the variable to be changed, and the `value` parameter represents the new `value` to assign to the variable.
-The function updates the `value` of the variable at the specified `index` in the variables array.
+This function is used to change the value of an existing variable in the variables array.
+The `index` parameter represents the `index` of the variable to be changed, and the `value` parameter represents the new value to assign to the variable.
+The function updates the value of the variable at the specified index in the variables array.

 ### getVariable(index)
-This function is used to retrieve the `value` of a variable from the variables array.
-The `index` parameter represents the `index` of the variable to be retrieved.
-The function returns the `value` of the variable at the specified `index` in the variables array.
+This function is used to retrieve the value of a variable from the variables array.
+The `index` parameter represents the index of the variable to be retrieved.
+The function returns the value of the variable at the specified index in the variables array.

 ### createFunction(code)
 This function is used to create a new function and add it to the functions array.
-The `code` parameter represents the code block of the function.
-The function pushes the `code` to the functions array, effectively creating a new function.
+The `code` parameter represents the code block of the function. then uses that code to create a new function.

 ### runFunction(index)
-This function is used to run a function from the functions array asynchronously.
-The `index` parameter represents the `index` of the function to be executed.
-The function uses setTimeout to delay the execution of the function, simulating an asynchronous behavior.
+This function is used to run a function.
+The `index` parameter represents the index of the function to be executed.
+The function uses setTimeout to delay the execution of the function.
 Inside the setTimeout callback, the eval function is used to evaluate the code of the function at the specified `index` in the functions array, wrapped inside an async function.
 This allows for the function to be executed asynchronously.

 Note: The runFunction function randomly delays the execution of the function within a specified range of time, using the Math.random function and the config.delays options.
 ## Contributing